Introduction #

 sudo systemctl daemon-reexec && sudo systemctl enable clash.service

-Control it using systemctl
+Control it using systemctl:

 # Start immediately